alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 ### what T&S have to say about Sullivan
 “Sullivan’s argument refutes that DL models cannot be used for understanding merely due to some opacity, but the reliance on the implementation irrelevance of certain details, ==particularly their irrelevance to the target of understanding==, is essential for this defense.”
 (Shech and Tamir, 2022, p.
 10)

+“Our account may be interpreted as a refinement of Sullivan, making explicit that accounting for role and degree of approximation matters to understanding.”
+(Shech and Tamir, 2022, p.
+10)
+-